Azure/azureml-assets/assets/models/system/automl_instance_segmentation/description.md

   }
 }
 ```
+Note:

-Note: "image1" and "image2" string should be in base64 format or publicly accessible urls.
+- "image1" and "image2" should be strings in `base64` format.

 #### Sample output